 I bring even the jury system itself into question.
 They always say that it’s a “jury of your peers,” but that’s another hypocritical lie!
 It’s hardly ever the case.
 A peer is defined as “one that is of equal standing with another; one belonging to the same societal group, based on age, grade or status.”
 If a poor black kid from the urban ghetto is on trial for something, and his jury is made up of upper-middle-class to rich, suburban, white folks, how are they this boy’s peers?
 He doesn’t have anything in common with those people, as far as his social status goes.
 How can they judge him fairly when they don’t know anything about his life or how he came to be in the situation he is in?

 Not so long ago in the South, when juries were made up entirely of white men—some, if not all, of them belonged to the Klan—would be the ones passing judgment on some black person on trial, that is, if the poor bloke even made it to trial.
 There is only one way it could turn out.
 They never get people from the same neighborhood or income bracket as the defendant they’re hearing.
 They might be too sympathetic and unwilling to convict an actual peer.
 That would defeat their purpose, wouldn’t it?
 It turns out that they are really a jury of their peers, not the defendant’s.
 They become the object of “peer pressure” and are compelled or encouraged to go along with the consensus, even if one or more jurors want to vote Not Guilty.
+The available jury pool is vast and diverse.
+Jurors should be assigned according to who the defendant in each case is–that is, their actual peers, and then the lawyers can choose their jury from that special group.

 Poor Rubin “Hurricane” Carter just couldn’t get a break.
 According to the movie The Hurricane (1999), starring Denzel Washington, Rubin was sent to juvenile jail for 10 years when he was only 11-years-old, for defending himself against an adult child molester, whom he stabbed with a knife to stop the man from throwing him over a cliff.
 He didn’t even kill the guy.
 But the white man pressed charges, and of course they took his word over the black boy’s.
 Then when Rubin got out of this prison and became a professional boxer, he again was wrongfully convicted of a triple murder this time and sentenced to life imprisonment!
 All the evidence against him was fabricated, as there was no real proof that he had done anything.
 After serving 30 years (!) he was granted another trial which cleared him of all charges, and he was finally set free.
 But that was 40 years of his life of wrongful incarceration!
 I find that utterly shameful.